A Guide to Basic Photo Editing with Photoshop

 The blur and sharpen options can be used at any point during your photo editing process since it does not effect the color of your photograph.
 For the sake of simplicity we will focus on the most basic options for sharpening and blurring.

 Go up to the menus at the top of the page and locate the menu called “Filter” click it and scroll down the list until you find “Blur”.
-When you move your cursor over this menu a new menu will appear to the right giving you all the different blur options.
+When you move your cursor over this menu a new list will appear to the right giving you all the different blur options.
 For now, only worry about “Blur” and “Blur More”.
 The names say it all.
 “Blur” will give your image a slightly fuzzy quality and “Blur More” will do it to a greater degree.

 If you wish to sharpen your image, open the Filter menu again and scroll down until you find “Sharpen” and wait for the secondary menu to appear on the right.
 This is the same layout as the blur menu with “Sharpen” and “Sharpen More” but it will give your image a slightly clearer quality.
+Both, however, should be used sparingly, as too much will muddle the picture.

 Each of these methods can be used alone or in conjunction with each other to enhance your photographs, but they hardly breech the surface of what Photoshop can do.
 Therefore, I encourage you to take this information and play around with the various options the program has.
-These methods will make existing photos look better, but ultimately the program is capable of changing the pictures entire composition.

 Some Additional Tips: